dynamo58/twitch-bot/docs/IDEAS.md

 - investigate ways of making the bot comply with the concept of **continuous integration**

 ## Command ideas

-- show chat statistics; could be like:
-    - alltime messages
-    - user with most messages since start of stream
-    - ...
 - last seen